LinganGu/LinganGu/README.md

 </div>

-### <div align="center">I'm LinganGu, a full-time full-stack developer 👨‍💻 working since 2016 🚀</div>
+### <div align="center">I'm LinganGu, a full-time research analyst 👨‍💻 working since 2016 🚀</div>

-- 👀 I’m interested in MIR and NLP
+- 👀 I’m interested in Network and NLP

-- 🌱  I’m currently learning Linguistics
+- 🌱  I’m currently working on Linguistics and digital health

-- ⚡ I’m looking to collaborate on Automatic music transcription
+- ⚡ I’m looking to collaborate on network analysis.

 - 📫 You can reach me at my e-mail address (lingangu79@gmail.com)